pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/34_Table.md

 ## General

-The Table editable provides ability to define a table structure.
+The table editable provides the ability to edit a table structure.
-With that, you can build tables for a frontend application in graphical way.
-Also, the Table editable allows you to add some predefined values.

 ## Configuration